adamhl8/shellrunner/README.md

 One of the primary advantages of ShellRunner's approach is that you can seamlessly swap between the shell and Python.
 Some things are just easier to do in a shell (e.g. pipelines) and a lot of things are easier/better in Python (control flow, error handling, etc).

 Also, users of [fish](https://github.com/fish-shell/fish-shell) might know that it [does not offer a way to easily exit a script if a command fails](https://github.com/fish-shell/fish-shell/issues/510).
 ShellRunner adds `set -e` and `pipefail` like functionality to any shell.
-Leverage the improved syntax of your preferred shell and the (optional) saftey of bash.
+Leverage the improved syntax of your preferred shell and the (optional) safety of bash.

 ### Similar Projects